-The first video is about the Delivery Day – D Day – some things to think about.
+The first video is about Delivery Day – D Day – some things to think about.

 And finally… Five things to not say in the delivery room… Can you guess which?
 (Don’t miss these!)

-Now that you are prepared with tips for dad during childbirth, you’ll be better able to take care of mom while she does the hard work.
+When you are prepared with knowledge and ideas on your role as a birth partner, you’ll be better able to take care of Mom while she does the hard work.